tthayza/tthayza/README.md

         📚  Participant in the 2023 Santander Coders program, specializing in front-end development with Angular.
       </li>
       <li style="list-style:none">
-        👩🏻‍💻  Currently, I'm focused on the Training Program at FCamara, where I'm working as a Trainee to become a full-stack developer.
+        👩🏻‍💻  Currently, I'm focused on the Training Program at FCamara, where I'm working as a Pre Sales Analyst.
       </li>
       <li style="list-style:none">
         🗣  You can reach out to me via my <a href="https://www.linkedin.com/in/tthayza-oliveira/">LinkedIn profile</a> or through email at thayzaoliveira4@gmail.com.